ou-ais/ou-ais.github.io/_pages/about.md

 ---
 permalink: /
-title: "PhD student Changjian Ying"
+title: "PhD student Changjian Ying (应长健)"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 If you can't explain it simply you don't understand it well enough. ---- Albert Einstein